Dual-Exhaust/Stockton-Esports-Bot/Setup.md

 > pip install -r requirements.txt

 Your dependencies have been installed.
 When you are all done editing and testing your code, just remember to deactivate your virtual environment.
 Just type "deactivate" to do so.

+### .env Setup
+At the bottom of main.py you will notice a line that sets a variable named 'token'.
+This variable is our Discord API key.
+The variable is stored in a .env file that is not included in the repo.
+You will need to obtain your own key in order to connect to your own Discord bot, and then create a .env file that holds the key.

+[This tutorial](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) goes over how to create a Discord bot and connect it to your testing server.

+Create an .env file in the project directory and add the following line to it:
+> DISCORD_TOKEN='INSERT YOUR TOKEN HERE'

+Now we need to load the .env file so your code can access it.
+Enter this line into the console:
+> set -a; source ./.env; set +a;

+Type "echo $DISCORD_TOKEN" to make sure it worked.
+You should see your token printed to the console.

+You should now be all set to start programming!